ForLoopNelson/Sounds-Spooky/README.md

 `Clean up CSS.
 Organize and maybe setup color variables.`

 `Create a way for user to delete their profile`

+`In Post page change Add a comment to stand out more from the background`

 # Mobile